-- \$8m (€7.0m at the reporting date); or - 2% of the first \$500m (€437m) of assets plus 1.5% of assets above \$500m. - This is subject to a minimum floor of 25% of ECR.
+- \$8m (€7m at the reporting date); or - 2% of the first \$500m (€446m) of assets plus 1.5% of assets above \$500m. - This is subject to a minimum floor of 25% of ECR.

-For MIDAC, MADAC, Laguna, MAB and MAL the MSM is given by the Minimum Capital Requirement ("MCR") calculated in accordance with the Solvency II legislative framework.

-The Monument Re (Group) MSM is given by the sum of all its entities MSM's.
+For local entities, the MSM is given by the Minimum Capital Requirement ("MCR") calculated in accordance with the Solvency II legislative framework, with the exception of Nordben, which is based on regulatory rules promulgated by the Guernsey Financial Services Commission.
+For Monument Re (Group), the MSM is given by the sum of all the local entities equivalent MSM's.